shruti-misra/husky100/_pages/engine.md

 <figure style="width: 300px" class="align-right">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/engine.png" alt="">
-  <figcaption>My senior capstone student design team from 2015 (bottom) and my team with industry and faulty mentors (top)</figcaption>
+  <figcaption>My senior capstone student design team from 2015 </figcaption>
 </figure>

 In 2015, I participated in the electrical and computer engineering department's pilot for a capstone course, in which students work on industry projects for two quarters.
 My team worked with Booz Allen Hamilton and I designed a system to track an underwater remotely operated vehicle.
 The project was technically challenging and being the only woman on the team was unnerving.
 However, completing the project and having a supportive team truly helped me build confidence in my abilities and find community.

 <h1>Giving Back</h1>

 After an impactful capstone experience, I volunteered to mentor the team continuing my project next year.
-At this point, the program was growing and had room for improvement.
+At this point, ENGINE was growing and had room for improvement.
 Therefore, I was delighted when I was made a lead teaching assistant (TA) for it in 2018.
 I could now substantially impact student experience by connecting with students as they solved complex problems and help them see challenges as opportunities for growth.
+However, empathy was not sufficient to drive change, I needed evidence to support any intervention I was proposing.
+Therefore, I decided to study ENGINE as part of my dissertation.

-In addition to providing a significant undergraduate engineering experience, ENGINE also inspired a shift in my PhD.
-My research initially focused on developing mathematical models for the innovation process.
-This direction felt too theoretical and removed from concrete application.
-Meanwhile, I saw the capstone as a platform for innovation and the students and industry mentors as agents driving the process.
-Therefore, I decided to study the capstone as part of my dissertation.
-The insights generated from my research inform evidence-based curricular interventions for the course.
+Broadly, my research involves studying the innovation process.
+However, my original research which focused on modeling innovation mathematically, felt dissatisfying as it was removed from concrete application.
+Meanwhile, I saw ENGINE as a platform for innovation and the students and industry mentors as agents driving the process.
+Studying the capstone for my PhD felt right because (1) evidence from my research could be directly applied to improve ENGINE (2) it is a novel setting where business innovation is driven by educational goals (3) it was in harmony with all three aspects of my identity and values.

-Through ENGINE I have

-* grown as an educator
-* gained confidence and breadth of knowledge as an engineer
-* discovered my interest in innovation and entrepreneurship.